contentauth/c2pa-python/docs/native-resources-management.md

 ### Adopting a handle

-Ownership can also arrive from the other direction: a native call returns a pointer that needs a Python wrapper around it, with no `__init__` call, since `__init__` would try to create a new native resource rather than wrap an existing one. `_wrap_native_handle()` handles this: it builds a bare instance, sets its lifecycle bookkeeping, runs `_init_attrs()` for subclass defaults, and activates the handle.
+A native call can return a pointer that needs a Python wrapper around it, with no `__init__` call, since `__init__` would try to create a new native resource rather than wrap an existing one. `_wrap_native_handle()` handles this: it builds a bare instance, sets its lifecycle bookkeeping, runs `_init_attrs()` for subclass defaults, and activates the handle.
 Ownership transfers once that call returns; if it raises, no wrapper exists, and the caller still owns the pointer and must free it itself.

 `Reader._init_from_context` and `Builder._init_from_context` both do something that looks backward: they create a native object and activate it before making the consuming call that will feed it data.
-This is deliberate.
 A consuming call needs an active resource to read the handle from and swap the result into, and activating first puts the intermediate pointer under normal cleanup right away: whichever way the consuming call goes, `close()` and `__del__` free it correctly.
-Holding the raw pointer in a local variable instead would leave every failure path to decide for itself whether to free it.
+Holding the raw pointer in a local variable instead would leave failure paths to decide whether to free it.

-## Guarantees
+## Object usability checks

 `is_valid`, defined in [Lifecycle overview](#lifecycle-overview), is a lock-free snapshot: it does not itself keep the handle alive, only a guarded call does that. `Context` implements the abstract `ContextProvider.is_valid` by inheriting the concrete one from `ManagedResource`, which Python's method resolution order finds first as long as `ManagedResource` is listed before `ContextProvider` in the class definition (`class Context(ManagedResource, ContextProvider)`).
 Listing them the other way around would leave the abstract declaration in front and raise `TypeError` at class definition time.